top of page

 How do I get referred to the EndoCARES clinic?

 To be seen at the EndoCARES clinic, please ask your doctor to complete and send the following referral form either by fax to 514-843-2888, or by email to endocares@muhc.mcgill.ca.
-Please note that, at the present time, this specialty clinic exclusively manages complex endometriosis, that is, patients with either:
+Please note that this specialty clinic exclusively manages complex endometriosis, that is, patients with either:

 • evidence of deep endometriosis on ultrasound or MRI